 Pilates targets the areas most effected during pregnancy - posture, back pain & balance.
 The fundamental benefit of a Pilates programme are these areas.
 With the controlled, precise movements using a full breath, the system not only strengthens, but helps to mobilise and stabilise.

 Exercising during pregnancy has many benefits, not least the "me" time for the Mother as well as the improved sense of wellbeing.
-The effect on posture cannot be under-estimated.
+The effect on posture cannot be over-estimated.
 As the pregnancy develops there's a propensity for the pelvis to tilt forward - left unchecked this can cause compression in the low back resulting in pain.
-Regular Pilates classes will help strengthen postural muscles particularly the abdominals to avoid excessive forward tilting.
+Regular Pilates classes during pregnancy will help strengthen postural muscles particularly the abdominals to avoid excessive forward tilting.

 You may have been thinking about doing Pilates but you're not sure about the benefits, after all it's more expensive than most exercise classes available to you.
 Here are a few reasons that may help you make a good decision: